Skip to main content

 • Default: 128

-• Example: A value of 100 tells Lumi to search for the timestamp within the first 100 characters of the event.
+• Example: 20 means to search for the timestamp in the first 20 characters of the event message, following any time prefix.

 • Splunk configuration: MAX_TIMESTAMP_LOOKAHEAD